BartoszCichecki/LenovoLegionToolkit/README.md

 <br />

-Lenovo Legion Toolkit (LLT) is a utility created for Lenovo Legion series laptops, that allows changing a couple of features that are only available in Lenovo Vantage or Legion Zone.
+Lenovo Legion Toolkit (LLT) is a utility created for Lenovo Legion (and similar) series laptops, that allows changing a couple of features that are only available in Lenovo Vantage or Legion Zone.

-**If your laptop is not part of Legion series, this software is not for you.
-Please do NOT open compatibility requests for other devices.**

 It runs no background services, uses less memory, uses virtually no CPU, and contains no telemetry.
 Just like Lenovo Vantage, this application is Windows only.